 SLP Graduate Students:

-Our graduate students receive exemplary training from local colleges and universities in the prevention, identification, and remediation of communication disorders.
+Our graduate students receive exemplary training from colleges and universities in the prevention, identification, and remediation of communication disorders.
 Graduate students provide speech and language services for individuals of all ages with a variety of communication disorders.
-Services at the Dynamic Therapy Center are provided by graduate students working towards their master’s degree in speech-language pathology under the direct supervision of licensed Speech Language Pathologists who are certified by the American Speech Language Hearing Association (ASHA) and their respective State Licensure Board.
+Services at Dynamic Therapy are provided by graduate students working towards their master’s degree in speech-language pathology under the direct supervision of licensed Speech-Language Pathologists who are certified by the American Speech-Language-Hearing Association (ASHA) and their respective State Licensure Board.

 - Associate degree required